fdarbeha-amd-com/ryzen-ai-documentation/docs/ryzen_ai_libraries.rst

 The compiled sample application(s) will be placed in the various build-samples\<application>\Release folder(s) under the 'samples' folder.

 *************************************************
-Running Ryzen AI CVML Library sample applications
+Running Ryzen AI CVML library sample applications
 *************************************************
 This section describes how to execute Ryzen AI CVML library sample applications.